ebarriosjr/potMachine/README.md

-    machine -- Creates a local enviroment with pot jail in it build -- Build an image from a Potfile push -- Push an Pot image to a web endpoint login -- Log in to a Pot file server
+    machine -- Creates a local enviroment with pot jail in it build -- Build an image from a Potfile push -- Push an Pot image to a web endpoint login -- Log into a Pot file server

 Remote Commands: